 Looking for more things to do in Morro Bay?
 We wrote up a whole post about Jeremy’s adorable, quirky hometown!
 Check it out:

-But don’t worry: Monterey has loads to offer as a weekend trip from San Francisco, including plentiful outdoor opportunities!
+Famous for its incredible aquarium – part interactive museum, part animal conservation facility, part research lab – Monterey has loads to offer as a weekend trip from San Francisco.
 Rent kayaks, ride bikes, and go whale-watching and tide-pooling as you explore this coastal paradise.

 - After learning about the local kelp forest ecosystem, rent kayaks or standup paddleboards from Monterey Bay Kayaks and get up close and personal with otters, seals, and other Monterey Bay residents.